DFHack/dfhack/docs/plugins/dig.rst

 Other options:
 ``--zdown`` or ``-d``
-    Only designates tiles on the cursor's z-level and below ``--zup`` or ``-u``
+    Only designates tiles on the cursor's z-level and below.
+``--zup`` or ``-u``
-    Only designates tiles on the cursor's z-level and above ``--cur-zlevel`` or ``-z``
+    Only designates tiles on the cursor's z-level and above.
+``--cur-zlevel`` or ``-z``
-    Only designates tiles on the same z-level as the cursor ``--hidden`` or ``-h``
+    Only designates tiles on the same z-level as the cursor.
+``--hidden`` or ``-h``
-    Allows designation of hidden tiles, and using a hidden tile as the "palette" ``--no-auto`` or ``-a``
+    Allows designation of hidden tiles, and using a hidden tile as the "palette".
+``--no-auto`` or ``-a``
-    No automatic mining mode designation - useful if you want to avoid dwarves digging where you don't want them
+    No automatic mining mode designation - useful if you want to avoid dwarves digging where you don't want them.

 digexp
 ------